Skip navigation links

 Repayment and consolidation

 When you near graduation (or drop below half-time), you will be given information on loan repayment and consolidation.
 This is referred to as exit counseling (or "the exit interview").
-For more information, see our page on loan repayment.
+For more information, see the tab on this page explaining loan repayment.

 Federal Direct Loan programs carry both annual and cumulative (lifetime) limits.
 The SAR (Student Aid Report) from your FAFSA contains your cumulative borrowing history, and you may also view your entire student loan history online via NSLDS.